Even if the food weren't spectacular, which it most certainly is, the scenery and atmosphere are more than deserving of a visit

 Last but not least, no Italian restaurant is complete without pasta and pizza.
 Filini has you covered: items range from the signature linguini lobster to gnocchi, seafood risotto and beef lasagne.
 There’s no shortage of options when it comes to pizza either – but try the Filini Fontina, which includes black truffles crumble, arugula and truffle oil.

 Even if the food weren’t spectacular – which it most certainly is – the scenery and atmosphere are more than deserving of a visit next time you’re in Abu Dhabi.
-As far as Italian food in the UAE goes, this is as good as it gets.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+As far as Italian food in the UAE goes, this is as good as it gets.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.